worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-0.gif)

 You can take a look at the final project in its entirety at [https://repl.it/@ritza/GraphQL-FM](https://repl.it/@ritza/GraphQL-FM).
-You can also view it as a standalone page by pressing the `Open in a new tab` button (at the top right of the former link) or by going straight to [https://graphql-fm.ritza.repl.co](https://graphql-fm.ritza.repl.co/)
+You can also view it as a standalone page by pressing the `Open in a new tab` button (at the top right of the former link) or by going straight to [https://graphql-fm.ritza.repl.co](https://graphql-fm.ritza.repl.co/).

-The creation of the above example will be broken down into two separate parts.
-Part 1, which you are looking at now, will cover the basics of GraphQL and the API.
-Whereas, [Part 2](./graphql-project-part-2) will show how we can turn the data into a fully functional website.
-Within part 1 we will be covering the following:
+We will create the above example in two separate steps.
+Part 1, which you are looking at now, will cover the basics of GraphQL and setting up our API.
+Whereas, [Part 2](./graphql-project-part-2) will show how we can turn the data from the GraphQL API into a fully functional website.
+We will start with the following:

 - [Creating Your Own Project on Repl.it](#creating-your-own-project-on-replit)
 - [Core Concepts](#core-concepts)